shinwookim/SP2023-Notes/1550/03 Processes and Threads.md

 ## Process Table
 To implement the process model, the operating system must maintain some sort of data structure which contain some information about each process.
 This data structure is called a **process table** (in Linux, it is actually a linked list) and in it each process has a process table entry (also called **process control blocks**).

 Most importantly, we need to keep track of the process's *state* (from the process life cycle above).
-We would also record the pri
+We would also record the priority (to use in scheduling), and even some statistics about the process.
+Furthermore, it would be beneficial to keep track of what *file*s the process is using (important because in UNIX, *everything is a file*) and related security information.
+Lastly, to manage the memory of the system, the OS needs some way to keep tabs on the address space of our process.

 Note that how the process table entry is exactly laid out is an implementation detail in will vary among different designs.
 For instance the process table entry might keep track of the registers, program counter, and CPU status work; these details might also be relegated to storage in the program stack.
 However, here is what we might find in a typical process table entry:
 |Process management | Memory Management | File management|